-Kangaroo Care was developed in Bogota, Columbia in the early 1980s by Rey and Martinez.
-They found themselves in a situation where there were not enough incubators, so premature babies were strapped on to their mothers.
+Also called ‘skin to skin’, Kangaroo Care was first seen in Bogota, Columbia in 1978, proposed by Dr Edgar Rey & Dr Hector Martinez.
+They found themselves in a situation where there were not enough incubators, so premature babies were strapped to their mothers.

 Radio Interview: Kangaroo Care explained by Sarah Gregson on Radio Kent